 We receive municipal tax abatements in certain locations.
-During 2004 we received notice from a municipality that we did not satisfy certain criteria necessary to maintain the abatements.
-In December 2006 we received notice that the municipal authority planned to make an adjustment to our tax abatement.
+In prior years we received notice from a municipality that we did not satisfy certain criteria necessary to maintain the abatements and that the municipal authority planned to make an adjustment to our tax abatement.
 We disputed the adjustment and such dispute has been settled with the municipality.
 However, the amount of additional property taxes to be assessed against us and the timing of the related payments has not been finalized.
-As of December 31, 2010, we believe we have adequately accrued for the expected assessment.
+As of December 31, 2012, we believe we have adequately accrued for the expected assessment.

-In April 2010, a sales employee of eCOST was charged with violating various federal criminal statues in connection with the sales of eCOST products to certain customers, and approximately \$620,000 held in an eCOST deposit account was seized and turned over to the Office of the U.S. Attorney in connection with such activity.
+In April 2010, a sales employee of our former subsidiary eCOST.com, was charged with violating various federal criminal statutes in connection with the sales of eCOST products to certain customers, and approximately \$620,000 held in an eCOST deposit account was seized and turned over to the Office of the U.S. Attorney in connection with such activity.
 We received subpoenas from the Office of the U.S. Attorney requesting information regarding the employee and other matters, and have responded to such subpoenas and are fully cooperating with the Office of the U.S. Attorney.
-We have commenced our own investigation into the actions of the employee.
-Neither the Company nor eCOST have been charged with any criminal activity, and we intend to seek the recovery or reimbursement of the funds, which are currently classified as other receivables in the December 31, 2010 financial statements.
+In August 2012, the employee pleaded guilty to a misdemeanor.
+Neither the Company nor eCOST have been charged with any criminal activity, and we intend to seek the recovery or reimbursement of the funds, that are currently classified as other receivables in the December 31, 2012 financial statements.
 Based on the information available to date, we are unable to determine the amount of the loss, if any, relating to the seizure of such funds.
 No assurance can be given, however, that the seizure of such funds, or our inability to recover such funds or any significant portion thereof, or any costs and expenses we may incur in connection with such matter will not have a material adverse effect upon our financial condition or results of operations.